-Scapicchio believes the admissions --after Ellis’s 1995 trial -- by Mulligan murder investigators Acerra, Robinson, and Brazil to falsifying search warrants and committing a string of Boston drug dealers robberies over a several-year period spanning the murder would have influenced a jury verdict.
-A federal investigation resulted in Acerra and Robinson’s convictions in 1998; Brazil turned evidence on his colleagues and escaped charges.
+Scapicchio believes the admissions by Mulligan murder investigators Acerra, Robinson, and Brazil -- made after Ellis’s 1995 trial -- to falsifying search warrants and committing a string of Boston drug dealers robberies over a several-year period spanning the murder would have influenced a jury verdict.
+A federal investigation resulted in Acerra and Robinson’s convictions in 1998 after Brazil turned evidence on his colleagues to escape charges.

 Attorney Zalkind dismissed that reasoning, calling Mulligan a “rampant criminal” with a “big reputation…the most likely person in the world who’d be involved with Robinson in a crime.”
-He said the informant on the 1991 robbery was deemed by police a trustworthy source and characterized the Martin robbery disclosure as “the most important of all the material I’ve read,” saying, “If I’d had this in my examination of Robinson in trial, I don’t think we’d be here (defending Ellis) today.”
+He said the informant on the 1991 robbery was deemed by police to be a trustworthy source, and he characterized the Martin robbery disclosure as “the most important of all the material I’ve read,” saying, “If I’d had this in my examination of Robinson in trial, I don’t think we’d be here (defending Ellis) today.”

 Scapicchio argues that the criminal ties between Mulligan, Acerra, and Robinson created a conflict of interest for the detectives as investigators and cites two specific actions she alleges they crafted to deflect discovery of their drug robberies.